apisyouwonthate/mythbusters.rest/README.md

   - REST holds up nicely with modern requirements and HTTP/2)
 - [ ] REST is only for CRUD
   - https://www.thoughtworks.com/insights/blog/rest-api-design-resource-modeling

+# Articles

+Once we have the FAQ/FUD content up, we can start tagging commonly referenced articles with those FUDs.
+We'll keep a list here until we get around to doing it.
+PR in your "favourites".

+- [ ] medium.freecodecamp.org/rest-apis-are-rest-in-peace-apis-long-live-graphql-d412e559d8e4
+- [ ] sitepoint.com/rest-2-0-graphql/
+- [ ] www.howtographql.com/basics/1-graphql-is-the-better-rest/